warlock/nodejs-api-rest-tester/README.md

 # RxApi
->Run the minimal API HTTP RESTFULL and WEBSOCKETS in memory database for make a fast dumy testing.
+>Run the minimal API HTTP RESTFULL and WEBSOCKETS in memory database for make a fast dummy testing.
 >
 >https://warlock.gitbooks.io/rxapi/content/
 >